Dimension-free Relaxation Times of Informed MCMC Samplers on Discrete Spaces: Dimension-free relaxation times of informed MH algorithms

 \begin{remark} Recall that $\mathrm{Gap}(\bP)^{-1}$ is called the relaxation time, which can be used to derive the mixing time bound by~\eqref{eq:ineq-gap-mix}.
 If we consider an asymptotic regime where $L, \N^2 \rightarrow \infty$ and $\liminf L / \N^2 > 1$, by Theorem~\ref{th:mix-imh}, the relaxation time for informed MH algorithms is bounded from below by a universal constant (independent of the problem dimension).
 In particular, this relaxation time bound is improved by a factor of $\N$, compared to that for random-walk MH algorithms in Theorem~\ref{th:rwmh-1}.
-Since the spectral gap of a transition matrix cannot be greater than 2, the order of the relaxation time bound in Theorem~\ref{th:mix-imh} is optimal, and we say it is ``dimension-free''. \end{remark}
+Since the spectral gap of a transition matrix cannot be greater than 2, the order of the relaxation time bound in Theorem~\ref{th:mix-imh} is optimal, and we say it is ``dimension-free''.
+For the dimension-free convergence result of MCMC schemes on continuous state spaces, see, e.g.,~\citet{qin2019convergence, ascolani2024dimension,jin2022dimension, ascolani2024scalability}. \end{remark}

+\begin{remark} The mixing time bound does not take into account the computational cost per iteration.
+When implementing informed MH algorithms in practice, the posterior evaluation of all neighboring states typically incurs a cost proportional to $M$ in each iteration.
+Theorem~\ref{th:mix-imh} suggests that there exists an informed MH algorithm whose total computational complexity is of the same order as that of random walk MH algorithms.
+When parallel computing resources are available, one can reduce the cost of informed proposals significantly by parallelizing the posterior evaluation. \end{remark}

 \begin{remark} Lemma~\ref{lm:accept-prob} and Theorem~\ref{th:mix-imh} provide useful guidance on the choice of $\ell, L$ in~\eqref{eq:def-optimal-clip}.
 For most problems, after specifying the proposal neighborhood $\cN$, we can simply set $\ell = \N(\cX, \cN)$, which is typically easy to calculate or bound.
-Regarding the choice of $L$, according to Theorem~\ref{th:mix-imh}, for unimodal targets one may use $L = M^{2 + \xi}$ or $L = (1 + \xi) M^2$ for some small $\xi > 0$.
+Regarding the choice of $L$, according to Theorem~\ref{th:mix-imh}, for unimodal targets one may use $L = M^{2 + \xi}$ or $L = (1 + \xi) M^2$ for some small $\xi > 0$; see Corollaries~\ref{cor:vs_thm3} and~\ref{cor:sl_thm3} for examples of usage.
 For multimodal targets, the simulation studies in~\cite{zhou2022dimension} suggest that one may want to choose $\ell, L$ such that the ratio $L/ \ell$ is smaller; in other words, one wants to use a more conservative informed proposal that is not overwhelmingly in favor of the best neighboring state. \end{remark}